SalvatoreRa/artificial-intelligence-articles/articles/emergent_properties.md

 ![Example of scaling law with MNIST](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/MNIST_power_law.png?raw=true)

-What we observe that for small/medium models, the training loss decreases, and in the log-log plot it looks like a straight-ish line (a sign of a power-law scaling between parameters and performance).
+What we observe is that for small/medium models, the [training loss](https://www.baeldung.com/cs/training-validation-loss-deep-learning) decreases, and in the log-log plot, it looks like a straight-ish line (a sign of a power-law scaling between parameters and performance).
 This is in line with deep learning scaling laws and has been described in the literature.
-In addition, when the model becomes too large the training loss starts to flatten and then grow, showing overfitting signs (remember this is a simple experiment where we are disproportionately increasing the hidden layer).
+In addition, when the model becomes too large, the training loss starts to flatten and then grow, showing overfitting signs (remember this is a simple experiment where we are disproportionately increasing the hidden layer).

 These curves can help guide how we choose to design our models.
 One common approach is to analyze model behavior under fixed compute budgets.
 Compute is often measured in FLOPs, and an approximate relation is _B≈6pt_, where _p_ is the number of parameters and _t_ is the number of training examples.
 For large language models, _t_ typically refers to the number of tokens used during training.